edgelesssys/constellation/docs/docs/workflows/config.md

 This command creates IAM configuration for the AWS zone `eu-central-1a` using the prefix `constellTest` for all named resources being created.
 :::

-Paste the output into the corresponding fields of the `constellation-conf.yaml` file created by the `constellation config generate` command.
+Paste the output into the corresponding fields of the `constellation-conf.yaml` file.

 Constellation OS images are currently replicated to the following regions:
     * `eu-central-1`